kayernyc/gpml-to-svg/README.md

   <code>-fn</code>
   </td>
   <td>
-   is an optional parameter for the name of the output svg.
-If no name is provided, the CLI will ask for one during conversion
+   an optional parameter for the name of the output svg. <br/><i>optional</i><br/>If no name is provided, the CLI will ask for one during conversion
   </td>
 </tr>
 <tr>